You'll need to edit the weblib/Paths.pm module with the

 accessible over the web, and may be moved elsewhere.
 I've put in

-.htaccess files containing Deny from all in case you
+.htaccess files containing Deny from all

 choose to leave them where they are.
 The webdata directory must be